 The city had a rich history in the first half of the 2nd millennium as part of the Kingdom of Yamhad and later as a vassal kingdom of the Mittanni Empire.
 It is stated in Hittite documents that Alalakh had already suffered a destruction at the hands of the Hittite king Hattusili I early on, but it did not come under permanent Hittite occupation until the reign of Suppiluliuma I in the mid-14th century BCE.
 During the Hittite period the importance of the city gradually faded.

-The orthostat of Tudhaliya was found reused as a paving stone in the staircase of a later era temple.
-Most recent reading of the worn out inscriptions identify the two figures as "Tudhaliya, Great Priest, Prince" and "Anu-Hepa, Princess," who are suggested to be contemporaries of king Mursili II (Yener, Dinçol, Peker, NABU 2014-4).
-This identification dates the orthostat to sometime around late 14th-early 13th century BCE.
-Orthostat and the gate lions are currently in Antakya Museum.
+The orthostat of Tudhaliya was found reused as a paving stone in the staircase of the Ishtar Temple.
+The most recent reading of the worn out hieroglyphic labels identify the two figures depicted on it as "Tudhaliya, Great Priest, Prince" and "Anu-Hepa, Princess," who are suggested to be contemporaries of king Mursili II (Yener, Dinçol, Peker, NABU 2014-4).
+This identification dates the orthostat to sometime around the late 14th or early 13th century BCE.
+The angular gate lions were also found as reused in the later phases of the temple and may date to an even earlier period.
+The orthostat and the gate lions are currently in the Antakya Museum.

-Click on pictures for a larger image.
+Click on the pictures for larger images.

-Kurt Bittel, Die Hethiter, Beck, München 1976, ISBN 3406030246.
+Kurt Bittel, Die Hethiter, München, 1976.

 Bora Bilgin, 2006.